 How missed (or late) payments affect your score.
 Under federal mortgage servicing rules, in most cases, a borrower has to be more than 120 days delinquent on payments before the servicer can officially start a foreclosure.
-The lender reports the missed payments as 30 days late, 60 days late, 90 days late, and the like to the credit reporting agencies.
+The lender reports the missed payments as 30 days late, 60 days late, and 90+ days late to the credit reporting agencies.
 According to FICO, a person’s credit score drops about 50 to 100 points when the lender reports the account as 30 days past due and each subsequent delinquency lowers the score further.

 How foreclosure affects your score.
 After a foreclosure, your score will likely go down by at least 100 points.
 How much the score actually falls depends to some extend on your score before the foreclosure started.
 Someone with a higher score prior to a foreclosure generally loses more points than someone who already has a low score.
 According to FICO, a person who has a credit score of 680 prior to a foreclosure loses 85 to 105 points following a foreclosure.
 But a person who has a credit score of 780 prior to a foreclosure loses 140 to 160 points.

 Completing an alternative to foreclosure, like a short sale or deed in lieu of foreclosure (DIL), will also usually hurt your credit score.

 Generally, short sales and DILs have a similar effect on a person’s credit score.
 Much like with a foreclosure, if you have high credit score before the short sale or DIL—say you complete one of these transactions before missing a mortgage payment—the transaction will cause more damage to your credit score.
 Though, if you’re behind on your payments and already have a low score, a short sale or DIL won’t cause you to lose as many points as someone who has a high score.